Colony at the Peninsula

 No analysis available

-I searched for mandatory pool language such as required participation, cannot opt out, or must rent, and found nothing.
-With no evidence of an STR-friendly hotel pool program, mandatory participation is not supported.
+I looked for wording such as required participation, must rent, cannot opt out, or mandatory pool membership and found nothing.
+Because there is no evidence of a hotel rental program or STR allowance, mandatory pool participation is false.

 No analysis available